Cray-HPE/docs-csm/operations/network/management_network/load_saved_switch_config.md

 1. Rollback to desired checkpoint.

     ```text
-    sw-spine-001# checkpoint rollback CSM1_2_UPGRADE_CANU_1_3_2
+    sw# checkpoint rollback CSM1_2_UPGRADE_CANU_1_3_2
     ```

+1. Reset ACLs.

-1. In some rare cases ACLs will not work as expected, to prevent this the following command should be entered after switching checkpoints.
+    In some rare cases, ACLs will not work as expected.
+In order to prevent this, run the following command after switching checkpoints.

     ```text
-    sw-spine-001(config)# access-list all reset
+    sw# access-list all reset
     ```

 ## Dell

+1. List the configuration files.

-1. Ensure that the proper configuration files exist. `CSM1_0` and `CSM1_2` are used in this example.
+    Ensure that the proper configuration files exist.

     ```text
-    sw-leaf-001# dir config
+    sw# dir config
     ```

     Example output: